chkCreate/kickstarter-analysis/README.md

-# Mod 1 - An Analysis of Kickstarter Campaigns with Excel
+# Analysis of Kickstarter Campaigns with Excel

 ## Overview of Project